$89 Find Cheap Flights from Chicago Midway Airport to Nevada

 The average price of all round-trip flights from Chicago Midway Airport to Nevada clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago Midway Airport to Nevada, you should consider leaving on a Sunday and avoid Wednesdays if you are looking for the best rates.
-For your return to Chicago Midway Airport, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+When flying from Chicago Midway Airport to Nevada, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
+For your return to Chicago Midway Airport, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Chicago Midway Airport to Nevada?